 Should You Jump the TBT Hashtag Bandwagon?

-#TBT posts can help any brand, if you are careful what you choose to share.
-They add a human dimension to your business and built connections with your followers.
+#TBT posts can help any brand if you are careful about what you choose to share.
+They add a human dimension to your business and building connections with your followers.
 For many companies, #TBT posts have become a staple in their social media calendar and their followers are eager to see what they will share next.

 These being said, we do encourage you to embrace the TBT hashtag trend.
 It is a welcome addition to your content mix.
 Plus, it saves you the time and effort to create new content for one day of the week.